 7.1.4.4 Acceptance criteria

-CR 1 is met if the UE is not sending an ATTACH REQUEST in steps 1), 3), 5) and 7) but in step 9) and 19) as indicated by correctly interpreted EFFPLMN content.
-During test execution the TT shall provide status information related to the ATTACH REQUEST.
+CR 1 is met if the UE is not sending an AttachRequest in steps 1), 3), 5) and 7) but in step 9) and 19) as indicated by correctly interpreted EFFPLMN content.
+During test execution the TT shall provide status information related to the AttachRequest.

 CR 3 shall be verified in step 17).
 Test environments not capable of evaluating the content of EFEPSLOCI while the common test procedure is executed, may verify the correct update of EFEPSLOCI by reading out the file at the end of the test execution.
 All entries generated during test execution shall be available and comply to the EF listings below, else the conformance requirement is not met.